Danielle Reed - Flipping the Script

 John: Yeah, that's really interesting.
 It's interesting in so many ways.
 So one thing just quickly, do you know anything, is there hypothesis as to the mechanism by which the taste smell loss is happening?

-Danielle: So what's really interesting is, is that people don't necessarily think about this, but smell loss when people have upper respiratory infections, cold, flu, whatever, it's very common.
-So in one of the big data surveys that we did, the National Geographic Smell survey, two thirds of people, two thirds of the population of over a million people said that they had had some temporary smell loss when they'd had a cold or flu.
-But what happens is because our noses are blocked up when we have cold and flu, then we don't really twig in to the fact it makes sense that we can't smell right because our noses are blocked up.
+Danielle: So what's really interesting is, is that people don't necessarily think about this, but smell loss when people have upper respiratory infections, colds, flu, whatever, it's very common.
+So in one of the big data surveys that we did, the National Geographic Smell survey, two-thirds of people, two-thirds of the population of over a million people said that they had had some temporary smell loss when they'd had a cold or flu.
+But what happens is because our noses are blocked up when we have a cold and flu, then we don't really twig into the fact it makes sense that we can't smell right because our noses are blocked up.
 And what's really got people really alarmed with Covid-19 is that there's the smell loss, but the nose is not blocked.
 And so it's a really striking phenomenon.

 John: Interesting.
 Is that a nerve issue or what?

 Danielle: Yes.
 So what is happening.
 So one of the simple-minded hypotheses is that the olfactory neurons are bipolar, which means one part sticks into the nose and one part goes up into the brain.
 And so the idea at the simplest level might be that when the nose is under attack with the virus, those neurons either apoptosis, they destroy themselves.
 They turn themselves off so that they shut down as a conduit to the brain.
 It's like a very sort of ancient protective mechanism.
 Now, that's just an idea.
 We don't know that that's true.
 But that's one idea of why it happens.
 But if that's true, then it's really unclear what's happening with taste, because taste receptor cells are very different.
 They don't connect directly to the brain.